wapacro/Skype-for-Business-UCWA-PHP/README.md

 ?>
 ```
 The constructor of `UCWA_init` requires your app's [FQDN (full qualified domain name)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) as the first and last parameter.
 Your FQDN has to be allowed on the Skype for Business- or Lync-Server. **Please note,** that your domain with *http://* **is not** the same as with *https://*.

+Thanks to the constructor, the `UCWA_init` class will automatically discover the